jaysize/DataSciCourse3Project/CodeBook.md

 # Variables

 The variables that were used in this project are from the UCI Human Activity Recognition from Smartphones data set.
-* There are two main sensors in the Samsung Galaxy smartphones that were used: an accelerometer and a gyroscope.
+There are two main sensors in the Samsung Galaxy smartphones that were used: an accelerometer and a gyroscope.
 These basically measured linear and rotational movements of people in a study that were told to walk, sit, run, etc.  The data are measurements of multi-dimensional acceleration along with baseline gravity acceleration.
 The data set has both time domain and fft signals denoted by "t" and "f" in the original data set.
 Different calculations and transformations were made from the original set, but we will focus on extracting the mean and standard deviation.
-The original variables followed the following name structure:

-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag

 # Data sets